Muhajir (Pakistan): Population

 Muhajirs, worldwide, have a population of over 15 million.
 Urdu-speaking Muhajirs are mostly settled in Pakistan and currently are the fifth-largest ethnic group of Pakistan, with a population of around 7.6% of the national population, according to the census.
 Although the population figures of the Muhajir dominated city of Karachi, have faced many controversies mainly due to the controversial 2017 census of Pakistan.
 The population figure has been rejected by most major political parties of Sindh including MQM-P, PSP, and PPP.

 Estimates of Muhajir nationalist organizations range from 22 million to around 30 million.
 Conversely, Christophe Jaffrelot gives a lower number, estimating their modern population to number between 7 and 9 millions, mostly in Karachi.
 The variation in population estimates arises from differing definitions: the term Muhajir as an ethnic group typically refers to descendants of migrants from present-day India, whereas the broader category of Urdu speakers may also include millions of individuals, particularly ethnic Punjabis in major urban centers, who now speak Urdu as their first language.

 Historically, Muhajirs have constituted above 7% population of West Pakistan (3.5% in Pakistan as a whole).

 Languages

 Being a multi-linguistic group of people, the Muhajirs speak different languages natively depending on their ethnicity and ancestral history.

 Urdu

 Most Muhajirs speak Urdu, the third-largest Urdu-speaking population in the world.
 In Sindh, those that speak Urdu as first language mostly migrated from Delhi, United Provinces, Hyderabad Deccan, Bombay, Ajmer, Bhopal, Bihar, Karnal including from other regions with other native tongues who eventually assimilated into the community amid nation building.

-In Punjab, although most migrants were of East Punjab origin and Punjabi speaking, a sizeable number of natively Urdu speaking communities also migrated to its urban centres mainly from Delhi, Rohtak, Hisar, Karnal, Alwar, Bharatpur, Jodhpur, Mewat and UP.
+In Punjab, although most migrants were of East Punjab origin and Punjabi speakers, a sizeable number of native Urdu-speaking communities also migrated to its urban centres mainly from Delhi, Rohtak, Hisar, Karnal, Alwar, Bharatpur, Jodhpur, Mewat and UP.